Identifying built environment factors influencing driver yielding behavior at unsignalized intersections: A naturalistic

 Fig.~\ref{fig:vehicles} demonstrates the influence of vehicle type on yielding rates.
-The results indicate that SUVs and sedans are less likely to yield compared to other vehicle types, whereas buses and trucks exhibit the highest yielding rates.
-We classified pedestrians into eight distinct categories to examine differences in driver interactions, as illustrated in Fig.~\ref{fig:ped}: A: \textit{pedestrian}, B: \textit{person on a vehicle such as a scooter}, C: \textit{mix of pedestrian types}, D: \textit{other}, E: \textit{person with a dog}, and F: \textit{person with a stroller or child}.
+The results indicate that Sports Utility vehicles (SUVs) and sedans are less likely to yield compared to other vehicle types, whereas buses and trucks exhibit the highest yielding rates.
+We classified pedestrians into six distinct categories to examine differences in driver interactions, as illustrated in Fig.~\ref{fig:ped}: A: \textit{pedestrian}, B: \textit{person on a vehicle such as a scooter}, C: \textit{mix of pedestrian types: scenarios involving more than one pedestrian}, D: \textit{others}, E: \textit{person with a dog}, and F: \textit{person with a stroller or child}.
 The most common type is Category A and the second most common one is pedestrian with a dog (Category E).
-As exhibited by Fig.~\ref{fig:ped_num}, the drivers are more likely to yield to a group of pedestrians.
+As exhibited by Fig.~\ref{fig:ped_num}, the drivers are more likely to yield to a group of pedestrians and less likely to yield to a pedestrian alone.
 In this study, interactions between cyclists and vehicles have been excluded, though the interactions are kept in the published dataset for completion.
 Fig.~\ref{fig:hours} illustrates the variations in yielding behavior (yielding rate) at different hours of the day.
 Our findings indicate that drivers are more likely to yield during noon compared to other times throughout the day.